-Wojciech Lipiński is Honorary Professor and Leader of the Solar Thermal Group at the Australian National University.
-He obtained his Master of Science degree in environmental engineering from Warsaw University of Technology (2000), doctorate in mechanical and process engineering from ETH Zurich (2004), and habilitation in energy technology from ETH Zurich (2009).
+Wojciech Lipiński is Honorary Professor at the Australian National University.
+He obtained his Master of Science degree in environmental engineering from Warsaw University of Technology (2000), and doctorate in mechanical and process engineering (2004) and habilitation in energy technology (2009) from ETH Zurich.
 He previously held positions of Research Associate (2004–2006) and Senior Research Associate (2006–2009) at ETH Zurich, Assistant Professor at the University of Minnesota (2009–2013), and Associate Professor (2013–2015) and Professor (2016–2021) at the Australian National University.

 Dr Lipiński's contributions to research and education have been recognised with several honours and awards including the Hilti Award for Innovative Research from ETH Zurich (2006), the College of Science and Engineering Outstanding Professor Award from the University of Minnesota (2010), the Elsevier/JQSRT Raymond Viskanta Award in Radiative Transfer (2013), the Future Fellowship by the Australian Research Council (2014), and the Yellot Award by the American Society of Mechanical Engineers (2020).
 He is Fellow of the American Society of Mechanical Engineers (2021).